ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 In the previous example we used the `y-prosemirror` package to transform the Yjs Document (short: Y-Doc) to the format the tiptap editor uses and vice versa.

 hocuspocus doesn't care how you structure your data, you can use any Yjs Shared Types you want.
 You should check out the [Yjs documentation on Shared Types](https://docs.yjs.dev/getting-started/working-with-shared-types) and how to use them, especially if you don't use any of the editors below.
+But if you do, those examples should give you a head start.

 ### tiptap / prosemirror